lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 My final chapter marries these lines of thoughts to ask what relationship “serious literature” had to the non-literary, and especially to sub-literary fiction, in the 1790s.
 Does “serious” fiction use “genre” fiction parasitically or does it have its own separate genre norms?
+When and why is timeliness seen as “unserious”?
 How do works market themselves?
 What makes writing “disreputable”?
 How do we recuperate “disreputable” writing?